SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_ModuleSettings/ExecuteScriptOnDomInstanceActionSettings.md

 From 10.4.3/10.5.0 onwards<!-- RN 38364 -->, it is possible to calculate the changes done to a DomInstance in a CRUD script using the `GetDifferences` method on the `DomInstanceCrudMeta` object.
 Checkout the explanation and examples below to see how the method can be used and how it is structured.

-The GetDifferences method returns an object `DomInstanceDifferences`.
-This contains the differences of the DomInstance:
+The `GetDifferences` method returns an object `DomInstanceDifferences`.
+This contains the differences of the `DomInstance`:

 - DomInstanceDifferences:
     - FieldValues : all changes